 Required Application Materials

-All applicants to the MHS program in Communication Science and Disorders with an emphasis in Speech-Language Pathology must apply through the Communication Sciences and Disorders Centralized Application Service (CSDCAS) at www.csdcas.org.
-The CSDCAS Applicant Portal Link will open on September 27, 2015 to begin accepting applications for the 2016-17 academic year.
-Additional information may be found on the Communication Science and Disorders MHS Application web page, which includes the correct institution code for submitting GRE scores to CSDCAS.
+All applicants to the MHS program in Communication Science and Disorders with an emphasis in Speech-Language Pathology must apply through the Communication Sciences and Disorders Centralized Application Service (CSDCAS) Application.
+The CSDCAS Applicant Portal Link will open on August 2, 2018 to begin accepting applications for the 2019-20 academic year.
+Additional information about the application process may be found on the Communication Science and Disorders MHS Application web page, which includes the correct institution code for submitting GRE scores to CSDCAS.

 Personal interviews may be requested.